Palace of Westminster

 It was only when Henry VIII left Westminster Palace for Whitehall in 1512 that Westminster Palace became the permanent home of Parliament.

 An architectural competition was launched to choose a design for a new Palace of Westminster.
 The winning entry was by Sir Charles Barry, who proposed a complex of buildings in Gothic style, incorporating the surviving medieval buildings.
 Barry enlarged the site by reclaiming 8 acres of land from the River Thames.
-He estimated a construction time of 6 years, but in the end construction took 30 years, at a cost of over £2 million.
+He estimated a construction time of 6 years, but in the end, construction took 30 years, at a cost of over 2 million pounds.

 Barry was aided in his work by Augustus Welby Pugin.
 Indeed, Pugin probably deserves greater credit than Barry for the sumptuous Gothic detail which decorates the Palace inside and out.
 Neither man lived to see the Palace completed; Barry died in 1860, and the job of overseeing the final decade of construction fell to his son Edward.
 As for Pugin, the strain of work told on his fragile health and he was committed to Bedlam, what we would today call an insane asylum, and died in 1852.